Generic selectors

 Martyrdom of the Saints

-16:1 “I have spoken these things to you so that you will not be offended.
+16:1 “These things I have spoken to you, that you should not be made to stumble.

-16:2 They shall cast you out of the synagogues; furthermore, the time is coming that everyone who kills you will think that he is rendering service to God.
+16:2 “They will put you out of the synagogues; yes, the time is coming that whoever kills you will think that he offers God service.

-16:3 And they shall do these things to you because they do not know the Father, nor Me.
+16:3 “And these things they will do to you because they have not known the Father nor Me.

-16:4 But I have told you these things so that when the time comes, you may remember that I said them to you.
-However, I did not say these things to you at the beginning because I was with you.
+16:4 “But these things I have told you, that when the time comes, you may remember that I told you of them.
+And these things I did not say to you at the beginning, because I was with you.

-16:5 But now I am going to Him Who sent Me; and none of you asks Me, ‘Where are You going?’
+16:5 “But now I go away to Him who sent Me, and none of you asks Me, ‘Where are You going?’

-16:6 But because I have spoken these things to you, grief has filled your hearts.
+16:6 “But because I have said these things to you, sorrow has filled your heart.

 Sin, Righteousness, & Judgment

-16:8 And when that one has come, it will convict the world concerning sin, and righteousness, and judgment:
+16:8 “And when it has come, it will convict the world of sin, and of righteousness, and of judgment:

-16:12 I have yet many things to tell you, but you are not able to bear them now.
+16:12 “I still have many things to say to you, but you cannot bear them now.

-16:13 However, when that one has come, even the Spirit of the truth, it will lead you into all truth because it shall not speak from itself, but whatever it shall hear, it shall speak.
-And it shall disclose to you the things to come.
+16:13 “However, when it, the Spirit of truth, has come, it will guide you into all truth; for it will not speak on its own authority, but whatever it hears it will speak; and it will tell you things to come.

 Jesus Announces His Return to God the Father

-16:16 A little while, and you shall not see Me; and again a little while, and you shall see Me, because I am going to the Father.”
+16:16 “A little while, and you will not see Me; and again a little while, and you will see Me, because I go to the Father.”

-16:21 A woman when she is giving birth has grief because her time of travail has come; but after she gives birth to the child, she no longer remembers the anguish because of the joy that a child has been born into the world.
+16:21 “A woman, when she is in labor, has sorrow because her hour has come; but as soon as she has given birth to the child, she no longer remembers the anguish, for joy that a human being has been born into the world.

-16:23 And in that day you shall ask Me nothing.
-Truly, truly I tell you, whatever you shall ask the Father in My name, He will give you.
+16:23 “And in that day you will ask Me nothing.
+Most assuredly, I say to you, whatever you ask the Father in My name He will give you.

-16:24 Until this day, you have asked nothing in My name.
-Ask, and you shall receive, that your joy may be full.
+16:24 “Until now you have asked nothing in My name.
+Ask, and you will receive, that your joy may be full.

-16:25 These things I have spoken to you in allegories; but the time is coming when I will no longer speak to you in allegories, but I will plainly disclose to you the things of the Father.
+16:25 “These things I have spoken to you in figurative language; but the time is coming when I will no longer speak to you in figurative language, but I will tell you plainly about the Father.

-16:26 In that day, you shall ask in My name; and I do not tell you that I will beseech the Father for you,
+16:26 “In that day you will ask in My name, and I do not say to you that I shall pray the Father for you;

-16:27 For the Father Himself loves you, because you have loved Me, and have believed that I came forth from God.
+16:27 “for the Father Himself loves you, because you have loved Me, and have believed that I came forth from God.

-16:28 I came forth from the Father and have come into the world; again, I am leaving the world and am going to the Father.”
+16:28 “I came forth from the Father and have come into the world.
+Again, I leave the world and go to the Father.”

-16:30 Now we know that You understand all things, and do not need to have someone ask You.
+16:30 “Now we are sure that You know all things, and have no need that anyone should question You.
 By this we believe that You came forth from God.”

 16:31 Jesus answered them, “Do you now believe?